-One of the most consistent and versatile adult contemporary R&B artists, Brian McKnight placed seven albums spread across 15 years -- from the early '90s through the first decade of the 2000s -- within the Top Ten of Billboard's R&B albums chart.
+One of the most consistent and versatile adult contemporary R&B artists, Brian McKnight placed ten albums across two decades -- from the early '90s through the early 2010s -- within the Top Ten of Billboard's R&B albums chart.
 Whether he wrote and produced for himself or collaborated with the likes of Diddy, the Underdogs, and Tim & Bob, he enjoyed moderate commercial success without ever quite becoming a superstar.
-This, along with a down-to-earth personality and a catalog heavy on mellow material, may have helped McKnight for the sake of longevity; he made his first mark during the tail end of the new jack swing era and, nearly 20 years later, shared chart space with singers half his age.
+This, along with a down-to-earth personality and a catalog heavy on mellow material, may have helped McKnight for the sake of longevity; he made his first mark during the tail-end of the new jack swing era and, nearly 20 years later, shared chart space with singers half his age.
 He holds a Grammy record for 16 nominations without a win.

 McKnight, a native of Buffalo, New York, grew up in a family where music came naturally.
 He was a member of the church choir along with his immediate family; his grandfather was the director.
 With a gospel upbringing, McKnight explored other genres of music.
 Still in his early teens, he exercised his writing ambitions by penning instrumentals (soft jazz, easy listening); he learned to play several instruments.
 He formed a band and began performing his originals at local venues.
 By the age of 18, McKnight had secured a publishing deal.
 His calling to the national scene manifested itself when his older brother Claude and the group he was a member of, Take 6, signed a recording contract with a major label.

 Some time playing basketball for the ABA's Ontario Warriors helped keep McKnight out of the musical picture for a couple years.
 Gemini (2005), his final set for Motown, was released in 2005 and contained some of his most overtly sexual songwriting.
 Ten, a Warner Bros. release, followed quickly the next year, sporting a handful of Tim & Bob collaborations among otherwise self-produced material.
 A second Christmas album, I'll Be Home for Christmas, was released in 2008.
 Evolution of a Man, for the most part a self-sufficient collection, was released in 2009 on E1 (aka Koch).
 This wasn't merely one of McKnight's most productive phases from a musical standpoint.
 He hosted a radio program on a Los Angeles radio station, performed on Broadway in Chicago, and competed on the second season of Celebrity Apprentice.
-The following decade, he released Just Me (2011), a live CD/DVD set. ~ Craig Lytle & Andy Kellman, Rovi
+The following decade, he released the split live/studio set Just Me (2011), as well as More Than Words (2013) and the independently issued Better (2016). ~ Craig Lytle & Andy Kellman, Rovi